- What is JNF's Mission?

 To ensure that a project complies with the terms and condition of the agreed contract and to monitor the progress of the project, representatives of JNF UK in Israel visit the projects and produce regular status reports.

-If your organisation or group is based in the Negev and your project meets the Project Criteria, you are able to submit a project proposal by filling out an application form which will be available when the project application process opens in early 2017.
+If your organisation or group is based in the Negev and your project meets the Project Criteria, you are able to submit a project proposal by filling out an application form which you can find here.

 - What is JNF UK’s Project Criteria?